Looking for the best places to hike near Chicago? This is the guide for you!

 Stretching for 18 miles along the edge of Lake Michigan, the Chicago Lakefront Trail provides a scenic route for hiking, walking, or biking.

-The panoramic views of the Chicago skyline and the tranquil waters of Lake Michigan make it a must-visit for locals and tourists alike.
+The panoramic views of the Chicago skyline and the tranquil waters of Lake Michigan make this one of my favorite Chicago walking trails!

 Starting Point: Sets of stairs along major intersections through Lake Michigan West to Lake Street.

-The Chicago Riverwalk extends for 1.25 miles along the south bank of the Chicago River, offering a unique pedestrian pathway right in the heart of downtown Chicago.
+The Chicago Riverwalk extends for 1.25 miles along the south bank of the Chicago River.
+It’s a unique pedestrian pathway right in the heart of downtown Chicago!

-A leisurely walk along this path can take anywhere from 30 minutes to an hour, allowing visitors to enjoy urban views, public art installations, and access to waterfront cafes and restaurants.
+A leisurely walk along this path can take anywhere from 30 minutes to an hour.

 Bonus: Chicago Riverwalk is filled with tons of photo opps, something I recommend on the ultimate girls weekend in Chicago.